jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 ![](CaseStudy2_files/figure-markdown_github/unnamed-chunk-7-2.png)

-### Summary by analysis by top absolute value of correlated parameters with Attrition
+### Observation by analysis by top absolute value of correlated parameters with Attrition

 <table>
 <colgroup>